josefleventon/frac721/README.md

 ### `Claim{token_id}` (CW20 Send)

 The Claim method requires for a singular CW20 token to be sent and sends the requested NFT to the message sender.
 The contract will subsequently burn the CW20 token

-### ~~`UpdateConfig{collection_addr}`~~

-The `UpdateConfig` method is privileged to the administrator of the contract.

-> 💡 We should not allow for the collection address to be updated.
-Frac721 users should instantiate a new contract if they want to allow for fractionalization of a different collection.

 ## Storage